 Low-fidelity prototype key pages.

 I managed to test the application with four participants via observation and interviews.
-Field testing was done on location as at most locations for two participants.
+Field testing was done on location, for two participants.
 The remaining three individuals completed testing in-person but at a remote location.
-This was an immensely rewarding process, and I managed to gain plenty of feedback, notes.
+This was an immensely rewarding process, and I managed to gain plenty of feedback.
 I ended this process with 28 proposed design/usability changes based on this testing, which carried through to the final high-fidelity prototype.

 User field testing completed on location.